Types of Therapy

 More about Psychological Testing

-Do You Need Therapy
+Do You Need Treatment?

 A common question people ask is, “Do I need therapy?”
-People often wonder if they need therapy even though they are successful in many areas of their lives or if they are unsure whether what they are going through is just a phase.
-People often ask themselves if they need couples therapy or family counseling even though they feel they should be able to work things out on their own or even though there are still good times in their relationships.
+People often wonder if they need treatment even though they are successful in many areas of their lives or if they are unsure whether what they are going through is just a phase.
+People often ask themselves if they need couples or family counseling even though they feel they should be able to work things out on their own or even though there are still good times in their relationships.

 Therapy, whether individual, couples, or family counseling, is designed to help you reach your potential and improve your mood and outlook.
 Thus, almost anyone can benefit from therapy.
 The question is more about degrees.
 Suppose you feel that something is hampering your ability to achieve in school or at work fully, or your family or social life is not providing the inherent benefits that it should, or as a couple or family, you are finding that conflict is increasing in frequency or intensity.
 In that case, therapy may be vital.

 Many people also benefit when they generally feel “okay” but have a mild but lingering sense of malaise or existential stress.
 Others seek self-discovery that might deepen their relationships, increase feelings of meaningfulness, or discover new strength and resilience.
+Therapy can be life-changing in these instances, even if not urgent.

 What Types of Therapy Will Work Best

-When we meet, we will discuss the types of therapy that might best help you alleviate symptoms and reach your goals.
+When we meet, we will discuss the different types of psychotherapy that might best help you alleviate symptoms and reach your goals.
 My integrative practice means that I can choose from many proven, effective, and powerful methods, and we can work together to create the most powerful approach for you.
 I choose among the types of therapy listed above and others, and I continually look to stay up-to-date regarding the latest practice innovations in clinical psychology.

 Your results should be obvious, measurable, and clear, and as therapy progresses we will work together to make sure that this is true and remains that way.